jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 emission accountants are generally looking for a metric of the delivered value per unit of carbon.
 In networking, the most obvious delivered value is number of bits sent or received (traffic), or to the communication capacity made available during unit of time.
-In both case, the unit is the bit, but the two metrics have very different meanings.
+In both cases, the unit is the bit, but the two metrics have very different meanings.
 In one case, one spends a Joule to send a bit.
 In the other case, one spends a Joule to offer a bandwidth capacity of 1 bit/s during a second.
 The latter is important, as